morcmarc/buddhabrot/readme.md

 $ buddhabrot ~/buddha.png
 ```

-The process will stop whenever you press control-C or send a SIGTERM to it.
+This will open a window and display the render progress more or less real-time.
+When you're happy with the end result just close the window and the image will
-Before shutting down it will render the image into the given file.
+be saved into the given file.

 ```
 NAME: